olleharstedt/olleharstedt.github.io/_posts/2023-10-19-100-percent-coverage-zero-mocking.markdown

 **The why**

-What is a pipeline?
-Link to design pattern def.
+Writing mocks and stubs and spys is a total PITA, looking for new ways to avoid it.

+A pipeline[^1] is a certain design pattern to deal with processes where each output becomes the input for the next process step, like:

+    A -> B -> C

+Many, many things are implicit pipelines in web development, so you'd think it'd be a more established pattern.

+The middleware pattern[^2] is a pipeline, but its design limits its applicability, especially when it comes to eradicating mock code in tests.

-Not the same thing as pipe operator: `|>`.
+Also note that the pipeline design pattern is not the same thing as the pipe _operator_: `|>`[^3].
 The operator is type-safe but cannot be configured.

-Not the same as middleware.

 All IO is put into invokable `Effect` classes.
 Also `Read`, `Write`, possibly `Rand` or event `Exception`.